 - Click Select to add the video to your slide

-- Then copy the video
+- Copy the video by pressing Ctrl+C

 - Then select the image of the video, then select Link from the Insert pull-down menu in Google Docs

 - Enter the URL to the YouTube video and click Apply

 - The playback button will be missing, so to get the playback button, double-click on the image of the video in Google Docs, showing the video and playback image in Draw.

 - Finally, simply click on the play button and the video will play in place.

 If you want to learn more about the Google Slides aspect of this process, check out How to Embed a YouTube Video in a Google Slide.